-The villagers will be responsible for digging their own holes, providing sand and gravel to mix with the cement to make the bricks, and will provide an agreed amount as contribution to the project.
+The villagers will be responsible for digging their own holes, providing sand and gravel to mix with the cement to make the bricks, and will provide an agreed amount as a contribution to the project.

 A program is being developed to focus on proper hygiene and the proper care of latrines.

 About 145 people will benefit from the project.

 Through this project, the sanitary conditions of the village will be much improved by the elimination of open defecation.